aleksanderkoder/OzonAlerts/README.md

 Remember to change the file paths in the above examples according to the structure of your project.

-OzoneAlerts should now be ready for use.
+OzoneAlerts.js should now be ready for use.

 ## Usage